-Webhose has developed a Cyber API that is solely focused on returning results from the so-called dark web.
+Webhose has developed a Cyber API for darkweb monitoring that is solely focused on returning results from the so-called dark web.
 To understand the value of a structured data stream that captures dark web imageboards, it’s helpful to understand the technical complications that surround trying to capture content shared over these channels.

 Firstly, the dark web consists of a series of websites accessible only over a special browser called TOR (an acronym for “The Onion Router”).
 TOR uses a system called “onion routing” which allows both users and webmasters to obscure their true identities by passing traffic through a series of intermediary servers selected at random.
 This makes it possible for those operating hate forums, such as 4chan, to host their services without fear of their identity being compromised in the process.